Virat Kohli, Rishabh Pant named in Delhi’s probable squad for Vijay Hazare Trophy

 Virat Kohli has been included in the 50-member probables list for Delhi’s squad in the upcoming Vijay Hazare Trophy, the Delhi and District Cricket Association (DDCA) announced on Monday.

-The team was handpicked today by the DDCA selection committee under the chairmanship of Chetan Chauhan and also attended by selector-cum-convenor Sunil Dev.
+The team was handpicked on Monday by the DDCA senior selection committee.

 Apart from Kohli, the probables list also includes a star-studded line-up featuring Ishant Sharma, Shikhar Dhawan and Rishabh Pant.